 Quizzes: Weekly quizzes are online or offline.
 Cover topics from the reading and video assignment and/or the homework.
+Various in class activities.

-Participation: Contribution during zoom meetings and in the discussion forum.
+Participation & Discussions: Contribution during zoom meetings, polls and activities, and in the discussion forum of Canvas.

 Programming assignments: Programming assignments are assigned.
 Programming assignments are done individually, unless otherwise specified.
 They can be discussed but should be implemented individually.
 More information is given at the time of the first programming assignment.
 Never use any code you find on the web, unless I provide it.
 Some assignments have an oral examination.